FunhouseAtelier/cheffree/README.md

 ## Currently Under Development

-- Refactor general Zod parsing logic, so it just takes the data and the schema as inputs then returns a ready-to-consume result of the established success/failure type.
 - Store recipes in a database.

 ## Future Plans

+- Add optimistic/pending UI to navbar/form controls.
 - Show feeds of recipes.
 - Connect with other users.
 - Share recipes with other users.
 - Implement feeback regarding best practices for recipe-authoring. \*(per Scooter)

 ## Revision History

+### 0.1.16

+- Created `zodParse` utility function to simplify parsing data and returning an app-standard `success` or `failure` result.

 ### 0.1.15